Our services include Chineses acupuncture, Chinese herbal medicine, Cupping, Moxa.

 What should I do before treatment?

-It is better to avoid drinking coffee or eating a large meal immediately prior to acupuncture but don’t arrive at the clinic feeling really hungry, or under the influence of alcohol or drugs.
+It is better to avoid drinking coffee or eating a large meal immediately prior to acupuncture but don’t arrive at the clinic feeling really hungry, or under the influence of alcohol or Meds.

-Cigarettes, caffeine or recreational drugs make it more difficult for your practitioner to accurately diagnose your condition.
+Cigarettes, caffeine or recreational Meds make it more difficult for your practitioner to accurately diagnose your condition.

 What should I do after a treatment?